michael-brade/derby-entities-lib/README.md

 (not implemented yet)

-This property defines how to display an item of that entity:
+This property defines how to display an item of that entity if displayed as an attribute of another item or in a select2 dropdown.
+It is the summary of that item, so to speak.

-* `attribute` sets the main attribute of that item (currently always `name`)
+* `attribute` sets the main attribute of that item (default: `name`)
 * `decorate` adds further information, like an image, a color, or just some additional text.
+  (default: empty)

 ### Attributes